Notorious Indian gangster Vikas Dubey killed after arrest at temple | DW | 10.07.2020

 A killer who visited a deity

-On Thursday morning, Dubey reached Ujjain to offer prayers at the famous Mahakal temple, where he was identified by a local shopkeeper and his footage was captured on CCTV cameras.
+On Thursday, Dubey reached Ujjain to offer prayers at the famous Mahakal temple, where he was identified by a local shopkeeper and his footage was captured on CCTV cameras.

 He even stopped to click a selfie, despite the temple's ban on carrying mobile phones inside.
 He was reportedly unarmed inside the temple.